dotnetCarpenter/elmtut/README.md

 11. [The Elm Plugin](https://discourse.elm-lang.org/t/elm-plugin-for-visual-studio-code-0-10-0-and-new-language-server/5399) is a
 joy, but it does not work for *forms/src/Main.elm* hmm :sad: - restart vscode!
 12. I really miss a debugger - why oh why won't [9d3bc3e](https://github.com/dotnetCarpenter/elmtut/blob/9d3bc3e751a97675c046b9442de05d2e2839006b/forms/src/Main.elm) work!??
 How do I `Debug.log` a Bool value?
+13. I really can not get lambda function to work with `.filter` and `.map`.
+And the compiler is not giving me any clues, so I have created an issue: https://github.com/elm/error-message-catalog/issues/336

 ## dead code elimination